sairuk/pyANS/README.md

 This is a basic ANSI/ASCII art renderer with a simulated baud rate delay.

-Script will choose art at random from available art packs or extract art files.
+Script will choose art at random from available art packs.
 Rendering time is based on a faux baud rate delay.

-config.example is kept in github with default settings, on first run this is copied to .pyANS in the users home directory.
+config.example is kept in github with default settings, on first run this is copied to the .pyANS directory in the users home directory.

-Edit your settings in the config file located at `$HOME/.pyANS`
+Edit your settings in the config file located at `$HOME/.pyANS/config.ini`

     [path]
     ansi_store = ./libraries